Table of Contents

 - It improves body immunity to fight infections.

-- It is effective in prevention of Chikungunya, Dengue and Other viral fevers.
+- It is effective in the prevention of Chikungunya, Dengue and Other viral fevers.
 Its daily intake in season of mosquito borne diseases helps to prevent the occurrence of disease.
 A report on the protective effect of Nilavembu Kudineer against common viral fevers including dengue was published in the International Journal of Pharmaceutical Science and Research.

 Medicinal Properties of Nilavembu Kudineer